 - Road: Over-the-road transport is typical within national borders and may contain full or mixed loads.

-- Rail: Rail is typically a domestic shipping option, often in bulk quantities, and the shipping company can arrange for both the rail transport and local delivery to the destination.
+- Rail: Rail is typically a domestic shipping option, often in bulk quantities.
+The shipping company can arrange rail transport and local delivery to the destination.

 - Ocean Shipments: Usually international shipments, ocean freight is mostly in full containers.
 Transit may require a week to several weeks depending on the destination and customs clearance delays.
 Global shipping companies or freight forwarders arrange for door-to-door service including customs clearance, duties, and local delivery.